DCS-training/summerschool2024-stream1/README.md

 # CDCS Summer School 2024
 ## A Gentle Introduction to Coding for Data Analysis

 This is a repository for all the materials for Stream 1 of the CDCS 2024 summer school.
-This repository is currently in a maintenance phase before the start of the summer school and will be ready for public viewing by 31/05/2024.
-For current queries, please message Chris Oldnall through the GitHub interface.
+This repository will be updated each morning at 09:30am to provide the next days materials for the summer school.
+For queries, please message Chris Oldnall through Teams.

 ## Welcome.